dagvonkr/hof2/README.md

 Under each image in the admin-party-details there can be added text underneath.
 I have made a property called articleDescription under each image where it should be stored.

-I want to use the "<a href="#" editable-text="" onbeforesave="">" to put in the text.
+I want to use the a href="#" editable-text="" onbeforesave="" to put in the text.
 This is added so I need you to save it to each image.
 <br>

 After that, the client should be able to hit enter to make a new line (<br>).
 Also be able to mark some text and make it bold and be able to mark text and make it a link.